xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 >* 17. Paste in COMP1-P1
 >* 18. Graphic in COMP1-P1 is incorrect and probably the consistency of the model, Error!

-7.17  Data Type at top level within project
+7.17  Data Type at top level within project (Uses test model [2.7](#2.7))
->* 1. Create a xtUML project Test1
->* 2. Create a package named P1 at top level
->* 3. Create a package named P2 at top level
->* 4. Create a package named P3 at top level
->* 5. Create a data type My_DT in P1
->* 6. Create a component COMP1 in P2
->* 7. Create a package COMP1-P1 in COMP1
->* 8. Create a class CL1 in COMP1-P1
->* 9. Create a attribute Attr in CL1
->* 10. Set the attribute type to be My_DT
->* 11. Cut My_DT from P1
+>* 1. Cut My_DT from P1
->* 12. Paste My_DT into P3
+>* 2. Paste My_DT into P3
->* 13. Check the attribute type of Attr in CL1 by opening the set type dialog of the attribute, path Test::P3 will be shown and data type Test::P3 will not be selectable in the dialog (Correct)
+>* 3. Check the attribute type of Attr in CL1 by opening the set type dialog of the attribute, path 7_17_Data_Type_at_top_level::P3 will be shown and data type 7_17_Data_Type_at_top_level::P3 will not be selectable in the dialog (Correct)
->* 14. Restart BridgePoint
+>* 4. Restart BridgePoint
->* 15. Check the attribute type of Attr in CL1 by opening the set type dialog of the attribute, path will be empty and data type Test::P3 will be selectable in the dialog (Fail).
+>* 5. Check the attribute type of Attr in CL1 by opening the set type dialog of the attribute, path will be empty and data type 7_17_Data_Type_at_top_level::P3 will be selectable in the dialog (Fail).
 Now it looks like that the data type is incorrect.
->* 16. Look into the p3.xtuml and cl1.xtuml files and find the instances of S_DT for My_DT and for O_ATTR of Attr, find out that the correct data type is assigned to the attribute
+>* 6. Look into the p3.xtuml and cl1.xtuml files and find the instances of S_DT for My_DT and for O_ATTR of Attr, find out that the correct data type is assigned to the attribute
->* 17. The model is correct but the editor does not show the correct information.
-Our tests will be very time consuming looking into the core xtuml file for finding the behavior.
+>* 7. The model is correct but the editor does not show the correct information.

-7.18 Data type inside component
+7.18 Data type inside component (Uses test model [2.7](#2.7))
->* 1. Same as 7.17 but define the data type inside COMP1
+>* 1. Create a new UDT named My_DT2 inside COMP1
+>* 2. Set Attr in CL1 to be of type My_DT2
+>* 3. Restart BridgePoint
->* 2. The same behavior as in 7.17
+>* 4. Follow the steps in 7.17 (but moving My_DT2), see the same behavior as in 7.17

-7.19 Data type at top level across project
+7.19 Data type at top level across project (Uses test model [2.7](#2.7))
->* 1. Same as 7.17 but also create another project with a package at top level.
-Paste the data type into the package in the other project
+>* 1. Create a new xtUML project named TestProj2
+>* 2. Create a new package PKG2 inside TestProj2
->* 2. The same behavior as in 7.17
+>* 3. Follow the steps in 7.17 (but moving My_DT into TestProj2/PKG2 instead of P3), see the same behavior as in 7.17

-7.20 Check graphics moved with element
+7.20 Check graphics moved with element (Uses test model [2.7](#2.7))
 >* 1. Start BridgePoint with no canvases open
 >* 2. Cut and paste a top-level package into another top-level pacakge from Model Explorer with no Canvas open.
 >* 3. Open the System-level package